-Best wireless routers of 2017: Reviews and buying advice
+Best wireless routers: Reviews and buying advice

 Few elements of your home’s infrastructure have a bigger impact on your tech life.
 We’ll help you find just the right router to anchor your home network.

 - Wi-Fi router cheat sheet

 - Best Wi-Fi system

 - Runner-up Wi-Fi system

 - Best Wi-Fi router for smart-home enthusiasts

 - Features to consider in a Wi-Fi router

 A great wireless router is an essential element of tech life, whether you’re building out a smart home or you just want the best experience streaming music and video at home.
 We pick the best models here, because even those of us fortunate enough to have ethernet drops in every room have devices—smartphones and tablets, for instance—that depend on Wi-Fi to connect to the home network if not the internet.

 Twin and sometimes conflicting demands for high performance and ease of use are powering a thriving and rapidly evolving market.
 Innovation is one of the biggest upsides of this dynamic, and confusion its biggest downside.
 Today’s hero could be tomorrow’s has-been, as established brands like Linksys and Netgear try to one-up each other while simultaneously fending off new challengers such as Eero and Luma.
 But it’s those challengers who have innovated the most, starting with Eero, the first manufacturer to bring mesh networking to the consumer router market.